rafafigueroa/asl-manzano/README.md

 ## Manzano Applications

 ### Green Manzano
-Command line tool to use Manzano either interactively or through a script.
+Command line tool to use Manzano either interactively or with a script of instructions.

 ### Yellow Manzano
-Interacts with an [E300](http://www.metrozet.com/legacy/STS1-E300_Manual_V1_20.pdf) electronics through an udp server.
-Intended to run on a station's data_processor or another linux device connected serially with the E300.
+Interacts with an [E300](http://www.metrozet.com/legacy/STS1-E300_Manual_V1_20.pdf).
+Intended to run on a station's data_processor or another linux device connected serially with the E300, links the E300 with an udp server for remote interaction.

+### Red Manzano (under development)
+GUI (Qt) tool to use Manzano interactively.
+To be published Jan/2017.

+### Falcon
+Application to read data from a falcon web service, extract contiguous packets of information and serialize/send packets to external servers.

 ----------------------------------------------------------------------------
 ### Author / Maintainer